 In the morning, we find breakfast laid out in our chalet.
 It’s an understated touch which feels relaxing and indulgent.
 A chance to pretend you live in the mountains.

 Emerging from our cocoon among the pines, we explore in sparkling sunshine.
 Wooden pontoons reach out to the lake.
 As we dip our toes into the water, drinks arrive on cue.

 The San Luis spa is the luxurious centerpiece of the main building.
 It’s all double height ceiling, dark slate tiles and shimmering water.
 We sink into black linen loungers as logs crackle in gigantic fireplaces.
 I decide that I never want to leave.

 Steam curls across the outdoor infinity pool towards the pink and white lily pads of the lake.

 “Have you been stressed lately?” asks masseuse Francesco, as he skilfully (painfully) works my shoulder knots.
 “Well, you’ve come to the right place, welcome to paradise.”

 After a few days we venture out to the nearest hiking trails.
 From the gates of San Luis you can join routes to Hafling/Avelengo or Vöran/Verano.
 We climb Knottnkino (cinema rock) and follow paths through woods and meadows.
 Later, we cool off lakeside in a heady rush of chilly water.

 Most nights we watch the extraordinary sky, wrapped in blankets under stars.
 We relax into the daily rhythm of the landscape.
 The musical clink of cowbells across the valley.
 Fluttering leaves in the summer wind.
 One night a storm passes through and we settle down to watch beside roaring logs.

 A trip to San Luis feels like serendipity.
 Magic, even.
 A beautiful trick of suspended reality.
-Perhaps I’ll be lucky enough to find my way back.
-Just to make sure I’m not dreaming.
+Perhaps I’ll be lucky enough to find my way back one day.
+Just to make sure I wasn’t dreaming.